-Other common sources that leave a smoke odor include: burnt food, a fireplace or overheated appliance.
+Other common sources that leave a smoke odor include burnt food, a fireplace or an overheated appliance.

-If you’re a smoker or have had another type of smoke odor fill your home and want to find out how to get rid of smoke smell in house, try these home remedies below to see if they help.
+Regardless if you’re a smoker or have had any other type of smoke odor fill your home, you can find out how to get rid of smoke smell in house without painting by trying these home remedies below.

 If you’re looking for tips on how to remove smoke smells from your car, we have that too!

 Most people don’t know this, but ordinary charcoal you use on the grill is an excellent smoke odor absorber.
 In fact, one of the best methods for eliminating smoke from your home is to use an air purifier that contains a charcoal filter.

 Charcoal (also known as Activated Carbon) is the only method of technology that works best for this task.
 Take a look at this article to learn more about air purifiers for smoke.

 The most effective way to try this home remedy is to put large bowls of charcoal within the rooms that have the smoke odor.
 The charcoal will work to absorb the smell.
 Depending on how bad the smell is, will determine how much charcoal to use.

 If you are a smoker, another good tip is to keep a bowl of charcoal next to your ashtray so that it can work constantly to remove the smell.

 Another interesting trick for how to remove smoke smell in house (that is probably right under you nose) is to use crumbled balls of newspaper in the rooms that have a lingering odor.

 Newspapers have an excellent odor absorbing ability and are excellent for smells inside a kitchen.